 This calls a method MessageBox which pops up the dialog box that says Test when you run the plug-in.
 Notice that the method name is followed by a list of parameters in parentheses.
-In this case there's only one parameter: because it's a string (i.e. text) it's in double quotes.
+In this case there's only one parameter: because it is a string (that is, text) it is in double quotes.
 Notice also that the statement ends in a semicolon, as in C/C++ and Java.
 If you forget to type a semicolon, you'll get an error when the plug-in runs.